 Sure, the Nintendo Switch Joy-Cons are an ingenious design for on-the-go, transformable play, but they are nothing to write home about when it comes to long-term use.
 Players with bigger hands may also feel uncomfortable, thanks to these mini-controllers.
 Even sliding them into one of the optional Grip accessories, turning the Joy-Con halves into a more traditional single unit left many wanting.

-Enter the Pro Controller, a perfect match for the PS4’s DualShock 4 and the Xbox Wireless Controller for Xbox One and Xbox Series X/S, too.
-In fact, in many respects, it may even best those pads, even if it is one of the pricier offerings.
-Like any other official accessories, that also works for the Nintendo Switch Lite and Nintendo Switch OLED model, too.
+Enter the Pro Controller, a perfect match to the DualShock 4 for PS4, alongside the Xbox Wireless Controller for Xbox One and Xbox Series X/S. In fact, in many respects, it may even best those pads, even if it is one of the pricier offerings.
+Like any official accessory, it works for Nintendo Switch Lite and Nintendo Switch OLED, too.

 The Nintendo Switch Pro Controller doesn’t break the mould in design.
 Where the split nun-chuck look of the Joy-Cons takes some getting used to, the Nintendo Switch Pro Controller is instead your standard two-analogue stick, handle-gripped pad.
 It feels like an Xbox 360 controller if a little curvier in hand.

 It is nicely weighted for balanced play and has a slightly translucent finish to its plastic casing, with a circuit board-style pattern delicately etched into its surface.
 Suppose you found the Joy-Con buttons a little fiddly.
 In that case, the Pro Controller is far beefier, with larger A, B, X and Y buttons sat in the traditional diamond formation on the right-hand side, backed by two triggers and offset analogue sticks.